WinMerge/winmerge/Externals/expat/win32/README.txt

 * MS Visual Studio .NET 2002, 2003, 2005:
   The VC++ 6 workspace file (expat.dsw) and project files (.dsp) can be opened and imported in VS.NET without problems.

+* All MS C/C++ compilers:
+  The output for all projects will be generated in the win32\bin directory, intermediate files will be located in project-specific subdirectories of win32\tmp.

 * Creating MinGW dynamic libraries from MS VC++ DLLs: